March 18, 2021

 Waterloo – March 22 is World Water Day, dedicated to celebrating water and raising awareness of those living without access to safe water.

 The Laurier Water Science Students Association and the Laurier Institute for Water Science are marking World Water Day through a virtual symposium on March 22 featuring speakers on topics related to the conservation and protection of water resources.
 The event will include faculty members and students from Laurier, as well as professionals, researchers and community members from businesses and organizations including the RARE Charitable Research Reserve, Ontario Turtle Conservation Centre and Wellington Water Watchers.
 Read more about the event.

-The following Laurier experts are available to comment on a variety of topics related to water:
+Laurier has many experts available to speak about a variety of topics related to water protection and conservation.

 – 30 –

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×